asoffer/reflect-this-presentation/cppnow-2023/intro.md

 NOTES:

+* I'd be remiss if you came away from the talk thinking this work was just mine.
+That couldn't be further from the truth.
+* In reality this work is the culmination of tons of discussions and design and implementation work from many engineers.
-* Just the people who have contributed meaningfully to the design.
+* These are the people who have really contributed in a way that fundamentally changed the direction of the library we're going to talk about.
-* Many others have offered improvements and bug fixes.
+* There are many others who have contributed via bug fixes or implementation improvements.

-* Zie Weaver in particular has done a huge amount here and is responsible for the migration of an existing library to this one.
+* I want to call out Zie Weaver in particular.
+She has done a huge amount here and is responsible for the migration of an existing library to this one.
-* If you didn't catch her talk yesterday, you can watch it online.
+* She's speaking immediately after this about the migration.
+If you're interested in learning about what I believe is the most complex large scale refactoring effort ever attempted in C++, I'd encourage you to attend her talk.